So you want to write fanfiction? Here’s how!

-Contrary to popular belief, slash is not always porn.
+Contrary to popular belief, slash is not always porn, so don’t think you’re going to read something that writes like an adult movie from tubev sex French.
 The novel Fangirl by Rainbow Rowell, about a college student writing a Harry/Draco fanfic that was G-rated slash.

 Most people think fanfiction got started with the mimeographed fanzines passed around at Star Trek conventions, or possibly the fan stories based on Sherlock Holmes, when Conon Doyle was publishing his stories in the newspapers, but it’s much older.
 There was fanfiction on the Bible and the Iliad, and that’s just the oldest ‘fic we know about. (because before that, there wasn’t writing)

 All writers have stories in their heads.
 Even if you just think about how a tv episode should have ended differently, or how two characters should have gotten together, it counts.
 It’s the basis of fanfiction (of any fiction).